-There’s no doubt that the Avengers are the most popular superteam on the planet - even if more than half of them have been snapped out of existence and are never coming back.
+There’s no doubt that the Avengers are the most popular superteam on the planet - hard to argue when you starred in a quartet of films that grossed nearly $8 billion combined (nearly $9b if you count Civil War).
 But the MCU has really only just barely scratched the surface of Earth’s Mightiest Heroes’ comic book legacy.

 We tried to stick to the main Avengers title as much as possible (with a couple of notable exceptions) so apologies in advance to all those West Coast Avengers fans out there.
 That’s another list for another day.